DionGR/duel-of-fates/DuelOfFates/README.md

 ### Assets
 Here you can find all the assets used in the game.
-The assets are divided into different folders based on their type.

     .
     ├── assets